MEAdams/BibleVox/Engine/EngineDirDoc.md

 5. Run: *"sudo ./install_festival_voices.bash"* script.
 If no errors occurred, the new high quality voices are now available from within the Ubuntu Festival speech engine installation.

-If only the Ubuntu Festival executable package is installed, skip forward to the "BibleVox Configuration" section of this document.

 ## ./run_festival_tests.bash

 If you do run the *"./build_festival.bash"* script, the *"run_festival_tests.bash"* script will be executed in order to produce test wave files for each installed Festival voice.
 A short "allphones.txt" test file is processed by the Festival Text-To-Speech (TTS) mode and the resulting wave files are placed into the "BibleVox/Engine/build/examples" directory.
 Each can be played with a suitable "wave" sound file player in order to hear what each voice sounds like.
 This script will not run if only the Ubuntu Festival executable package is installed.

-## BibleVox Configuration:

-1. From the "BibleVox" directory, run: *[./BibleVoxConf.bash](../BibleVoxConf.bash)*.

-2. A ".festivalrc" file now exists in the user's home directory that instructs the Festival speech engine to load and use the "BibleVox/Tools/Lexes/BibleVoxLex.scm" pronunciation lexicon.